UniverseScript/UniverseScript/README.md

 "laser plr amt delay(opt)",
 "setgplr -- Sets a target",
 "kick plr--hatkick",
-"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player!", "Who crashed -- vg",
+"bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player.", "crash2 --this will crash the server, but in a funny way", "Crash -- silcrash.",

+"Who crashed -- vg",
 "Who crashed? -- Orinthian vg",
 "Im not showing you antis lol the only thing i tell you is that you turn them on and off by saying on and off after the command",